US Adults Who Have Used ChatGPT (Pew, Feb 2026)

 • Definitions differ across all three series — see the Q&A section and the methodology note above for full disclosure.

 For strategy and investment teams, the most practical framing of this data is not the absolute adoption level — which is contested by definitional differences — but the rate of change and the demographic structure of who is adopting.
-The Pew doubling from 2023 to 2025 among US adults under 30 (from roughly 33% to 58%) suggests that the sub-30 cohort is approaching saturation on the brand-level trial question.
-The slower adoption among older and less-educated cohorts represents either a structural ceiling or a lagged diffusion curve; the data available through 2025 cannot distinguish between the two with confidence.
+The Pew growth from 2023 to 2026 among US adults under 30 (from roughly 33% to 61%, with almost all of that gain arriving by early 2025) suggests the sub-30 cohort is approaching saturation on the brand-level trial question, while the 65-and-over cohort's jump from 10% to 19% in a single year (2025–2026) indicates the slower-adopting cohorts are now catching up rather than plateauing.
+Whether that catch-up continues or represents a one-year acceleration is not yet resolvable from two annual readings.

 Frequently Asked Questions

 Eurostat's 2025 data reveals a wide dispersion across EU member states that is not fully captured by the 32.7% EU average.
-Denmark leads at 42.0%, followed by Finland at 37.8% and Sweden at 35.0% — all Nordic countries, consistent with their generally high digital economy rankings.
-At the other end, Romania records 5.2% and Poland 8.4%, placing them more than 30 percentage points below the Nordic leaders.
+Denmark leads at 48.4%, followed by Estonia at 46.6% and Malta at 46.5%.
+At the other end, Romania records 17.8% and Italy 19.9%, placing them roughly 30 percentage points below the leaders.
 This dispersion is likely driven by a combination of factors: digital infrastructure quality, the availability of AI tools in local languages, educational attainment levels, and the sectoral composition of each country's workforce (economies with larger shares of knowledge-intensive service employment tend to score higher).
 The EU-27 average of 32.7% falls below the Reuters Institute global average of 61%, but methodological differences — Eurostat's 12-month recency window versus the Reuters lifetime-use question — account for a meaningful portion of that gap.
 Policymakers and strategy teams benchmarking EU digital competitiveness should note that aggregate EU figures mask bifurcated adoption patterns that may affect the distributional benefits of AI-driven productivity growth.

 Survey questions about technology adoption typically distinguish between at least three states: awareness, trial, and regular use.
 'Ever used' (the framing used by Pew and the Reuters Institute for their headline figures) measures cumulative trial — the share of adults who have attempted the technology at least once.
 'Weekly use' is a more demanding threshold that indicates sustained, habitual incorporation into daily behaviour.
 The Reuters Institute's Generative AI and News Report 2025 reports both: 61% of respondents across ~30 countries had ever used a standalone generative AI system, while the weekly-use rate among adults aged 18–24 was 59% — suggesting that among younger adults, trial has largely converted to habitual use.
 Among adults aged 55 and over, the Reuters data shows a weekly-use rate of approximately 20%, well below their overall trial rate, indicating a larger gap between those who have tried the technology and those who use it regularly.
 For investment analysts and strategy teams, 'ever used' figures are the more relevant early-diffusion metric; they indicate market penetration and brand reach.
 Weekly-use figures better proxy for the engaged user base that generates recurring value for AI platforms and shapes the unit economics of consumer AI products.
 As the technology matures and the trial cohort saturates, weekly-use rates are likely to become the primary benchmark of meaningful adoption.